Medicaid Trust Program

 Can the funds from a Medicaid Trust be used for funeral expenses?

-Medicaid must be paid back before any funeral expenses are paid from the trust.
+Medicaid must be paid back before any funeral expenses are paid from the Medicaid trust after death.

 Who do you contact for approval and yearly reporting of a Payback Trust and when the trust has ended?

-When approved, yearly reports should also be sent to the Medicaid Trust Program.
-At the end of the trust, by death or otherwise, payment of the money left in the trust up to the amount of all medical assistance given to the beneficiary must be paid to “Iowa Department of Human Services.”
+When approved, yearly reports should be sent to the Medicaid Trust Program.
+At the end of the trust, by death or otherwise, payment of the money left in the trust up to the amount of all medical assistance given to the beneficiary, and after costs, fees, expenses and any amounts retained by the trustee of a pooled trust, must be paid to "Iowa HHS."
 Payments should be mailed to the same address as the annual reports at:

 Medicaid Trust Program